aesara-devs/aesara/doc/extending/creating_a_c_op.rst

 .. method:: PyObject* PyArray_ZEROS(int nd, npy_intp* dims, typenum dtype,
                                     int fortran)

-    Constructs a new ndarray with the number of dimensions specified by ``nd``, shape specified by ``dims`` and data type specified by ``dtype``.
+    Constructs a new :class:`ndarray` with the number of dimensions specified by ``nd``, shape specified by ``dims`` and data type specified by ``dtype``.
     If ``fortran`` is equal to 0, the data is organized in a C-contiguous layout, otherwise it is organized in a F-contiguous layout.
 Every element